Data Sets for Build Your Own Reports

 In cases where CommCell Views do not provide the information you need to build your own reports, you might need to query CommServ database tables.
 We recommend that only users with database experience try to build reports from CommServ database tables.
 For experienced SQL users, SQL Server Management Studio is the primary tool for building and testing SQL queries.
 SQL Server Management Studio is installed and available on the CommServe computer.
 You can use SQL Server Management Studio to identify the database schema, table designs, and column values.

-Alternatively, you can request additional information about the database, views, tables, columns, and values by sending an email to Devfirstname.lastname@example.org.
+If you need additional help, you can request information about the database, views, tables, columns, and values by sending an email to Devemail@example.com.

 HTTP Data Sets

 HTTP data sets are made using Commvault REST APIs or third-party REST APIs.